Health Lifestyle Nutrients

 20–39 grams of fiber per day

-You’re doing better than a lot of people eating the standard American diet, but you still may have room for improvement.
+You’re getting more than many people eating the standard American diet, but you may still have room for improvement.

 40+ grams of fiber per day

 Your diet is loaded with fiber-rich whole plant foods.
-You’re in the less than 6% of the population that is actually getting PCRM’s recommended amount of fiber.
+You’re in the tiny fraction of the population that is actually getting PCRM’s recommended amount of fiber.
 Way to go!

 A Fiber-Rich Meal Plan